pxslip/db-studio/docs/reference/system/roles.md

 ## List Roles

-List all roles that exist in Directus.
+List all roles that exist in d9.

 ### Query Parameters